 It remains to be explained on which data the models $f_{\bz^{(t)}}$ are trained.
-Using the same $N$ samples as the ones used to compute the gradient in Eq.~\eqref{eq:gradient} would lead to biased predictions $f_\bz(\bx_i)$ and hence to overfitting.
-We thus use a mini-batch gradient descent approach, in which a small subset of the training dataset (e.g. 10\% of the samples) are used for computing the gradient, while the remaining samples (or a subset of those) are used for training the base models.
-We furthermore build each base model from a bootstrap sample following the original RSB method.
-Note that in the case where $\bz^{(t)}$ is the empty set, which can happen when all the $\alpha_j$ parameters are very low, we set $f_{\bz^{(t)}}$ to a constant model that always returns the mean value of the output in the bootstrap sample (for regression problems) or the majority class (for classification problems).
+Using the same $N$ samples as the ones used to compute the gradient in Eq.~\eqref{eq:grad} would lead to biased predictions $f_\bz(\bx_i)$ and hence to overfitting.
+We thus use a batch gradient descent approach, in which a subset of the training dataset (e.g. 10\% of the samples) are used for computing the gradient, while the remaining samples are used for training the base models.
+Note that in the case where $\bz^{(t)}$ is the empty set, which can happen when all the $\alpha_j$ parameters are very low, we set $f_{\bz^{(t)}}$ to a constant model that always returns the mean value of the output in the training set (for regression problems) or the majority class (for classification problems).